NathanPERIER/anilist-prometheus-exporter/README.md

 https://anilist.co/api/v2/oauth/authorize?response_type=code&redirect_uri=https%3A%2F%2Fanilist%2Eco%2Fapi%2Fv2%2Foauth%2Fpin&client_id=YOUR_CLIENT_ID
 ```

 Click "Authorize" and copy the text that is provided to you.
 This is a token that will enable the exporter to access your account.

-On the first time you run the exporter, you will need to set three environment values :
+On the first run, you will need to set this value in the `ALPE_ANILIST_AUTH_CODE` environment variable.
-   - `ALPE_ANILIST_CLIENT_ID`, the id obtained from the developer page
-   - `ALPE_ANILIST_CLIENT_SECRET`, the secret obtained from the developer page
-   - `ALPE_ANILIST_AUTH_CODE`, the code obtained after authorizing the client to access your account

 ## Run with Docker (recommended)